 Self-Awareness, Self-knowing, through options like Enneagram work, Strengths Finder, and Meditation practices

-Cultivation of Creativity and care for the Inner Artist Child (using practices introduced in The Artists Way, by J Cameron).
+Cultivation of Creativity and care for the Inner Artist Child (using practices introduced in The Artists Way, by J Cameron, for example).

-Personal Vision and Value, exploring Call and Purpose
+Personal Vision and Values, and exploring Call and Purpose

 Self-Leadership and management, through the concepts of Personal Leadership and practical Energy Management

 Discernment and Decision-making, utilizing Community formation and the Personal Board of Directors

 Mindfulness in Leadership, as a stand-alone foundation